Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Why was a selected analytical method chosen?
     + Why was a selected experiment performed?
     + Why were experiments done in a certain order?

++ Materials and Methods
+  + Materials
+  + Participants/Subjects
+  + Experimental protocol/Study design
+  + Measurements
+    + How were the dependent and independent variables measured.
+  + Analyses

 ### 5.5 Introduction